RobGraham/Flyt/docs/FUNCTIONS.md

 <br/>

 ## .html() ##
 For each of the elements in a collection, update it's containing html with user specified value.
+If no value is passed, then it will return the HTML of the first element in the collection.

 	.html(htmlValue(string))